Skill acquisition and motor learning

 Salvucci, D.D., & Macuga, K.L.
 (2002).
 Predicting the effects of cellular-phone dialing on driver performance.
 Cognitive Systems Research, 3, 95-102.

-Dr. Macuga is accepting undergraduate research assistants and Psychology PhD students.
+Dr. Macuga is accepting PhD students, honors students, and undergraduate research assistants.